-- J. AUCTIONEERING: The practice of "auctioneering" (disclosing to a vendor the price quoted by competitors) shall be cause for disciplinary action. - K. EXPENDITURES IN EXCESS OF APPROVED PURCHASE ORDER: Purchases in excess of the approved purchase order amount, excluding shipping or handling costs, will not be allowed unless approved by the Finance Director.
+- J. AUCTIONEERING.
+The practice of "auctioneering" (disclosing to a vendor the price quoted by competitors) shall be cause for disciplinary action. - K. EXPENDITURES ABOVE APPROVED PURCHASE ORDER.
+Purchases above the approved purchase order amount, excluding shipping or handling costs, will not be allowed unless approved by the Finance Director.